Skip to main content

 Delegate the permission to Private Ephemeral Rollup to enable enforcement and real-time access control.

 These public validators are supported for development.
-Make sure to add the specific ER validator in your instruction when delegating:
+Make sure to add the specific ER validator in your delegation instruction:

 • Asia (devnet-as.magicblock.app): MAS1Dt9qreoRMQ14YQuhg8UTZMMzDdKhmkZMECCzk57